AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

 ## ✅ 5.
 Verification
 In this section, you will verify that the remediation has successfully resolved the  [A09:2021-Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/) vulnerability.
 This verification is organized into two key areas:
  - Verify that authorized modifications to sensitive data are correctly logged with full detail, capturing the context of the change.
- - Verify unauthorized access Attempts are blocked and logged as Security Events.
+ - Verify unauthorized access attempts are blocked and logged as **Security Events**.

  #### 🪜 Step 1.
 Rebuild and Deploy the Remediated Application